The Nourish project

 - green space adjacent to the Edward Woods Community Centre

 If you would like to know more or have any questions regarding this project please contact Harj Nijjar at Harjinder.Nijjar@groundwork.org.uk or 07999 408 188.

 Nourish on the White City Estate

 White City rain gardens project

-Groundwork London is delivering 3 phases of ‘rain gardens’ - Sustainable Urban Drainage Systems - SuDs projects on White City estates to improve climate resilience and air quality, as well as to enhance green spaces.
+Groundwork London is delivering 3 phases of ‘rain gardens’ - Sustainable Urban Drainage Systems - SuDS projects on White City estate to improve climate resilience and air quality, as well as to enhance green spaces.

 The physical works to create SuDS on the estate was completed in January 2021.
-Groundwork London's Green Team will continue to maintain the SuDS areas for the next six to nine months to ensure they establish well and thrive in the long term.
+Groundwork London's Green Team will continue to maintain the SUDs areas for the next six months to ensure they establish well and thrive in the long term.